brendenblack/cmdb-api/docs/index.md

    upcoming releases, middle-tier upgrades, patches, etc.

 All three of these modes ought to be accounted for within this system.
-In addition to being a *dumb* store of data, there can also be some limited form of intelligence in the form of business rules being applied to this data to make information.
+In addition to being a *dumb* store of data, there can also be some limited form of intelligence in the form of business rules being applied to this data to create information.